julie-is-late/TensorFlow-Signal-Processing/README.md

 Audio is an interesting medium for machine learning.
 Like image data, the output can be judged both quantitatively and qualitatively.
 On top of this, audio itself has a complex structure.
 The additive property of waves can cause some unforeseen outcomes.
 On top of that, digital audio data is inherently convoluted: it is stored as a time series of points which are sampled from the audio signal itself.
 These points are fast Fourier transformed back into the signal whenever the audio is ready to be output.
 Because of this, a lot of the information which is affected by effects is hidden behind this signal processing problem.*
 In the past, doing signal processing in machine learning involved doing some manual decomposition of the input in order to abstract away the signal processing [1].
 Often audio would be rendered into images of the spectrogram, which show the frequency distribution of the audio.
 While this works fine for classification problems, it seems unnecessary for an end to end problem like the one this paper is focused on.
 For that, we need to do actual signal processing in order to detect the features that matter.

-*note that a lot of effects can be done as transformations are done as an application to an untransformed wave, but it's often the case that the effect is easier when done in the frequency space.
+*Note - A lot of effects can still be done as transformations are done as an application to an untransformed wave, but it's often the case that the effect is significantly easier when done in the frequency space.

 The current progress on this project is available at [github.com/jshap70/TensorFlow-Signal-Processing](http://github.com/jshap70/TensorFlow-Signal-Processing)
 The audio files and results can be seen [here](https://github.com/jshap70/TensorFlow-Signal-Processing/tree/master/sound_files), though the relevant ones are linked as needed in the paper.